shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 Line 14 loads the [jQuery](http://jquery.com/) library that allows setting the ``src`` attribute of the ``.page__hero-image`` class in the case of ``image:`` or the ``style`` attribute of the ``.page__hero--overlay`` class in the case of ``overlay_image:``.

 Line 20 makes sure the JavaScript is executed only if randomization is required.
 The contents of the square brackets between lines 23 and 27 **must** be one line.
-Lines here are broken for readability
+Similarly, Lines 50 through 57 **must** be one line. *Lines here are broken for readability.

 Every other layout is initially dependent on the default layout so header ``image`` or ``overlay_image`` can be randomized in all layouts.
 Simply set ``image: random`` or ``overlay_image: random`` in the front matter and you are set.